 - 2degrees: Mostly good coverage apart from a large black spot across Whanganui National Park and surrounding areas.
 Areas north of Hunterville have limited coverage.

-- 5G: Limited coverage in central Palmerston North.
+- 5G: Limited coverage in Whanganui, Marton, Dannevirke, Palmerston North and Foxton.

-- One: Mostly good coverage apart from a large black spot across Whanganui National Park and surrounding areas, extending across and into rural parts north of Hunterville.
+- One: Mostly good coverage apart from a large black spot across Whanganui National Park and patchy coverage in surrounding areas, extending into rural parts north of Hunterville.

 - 5G: Notably, One has an extensive 5G network across Whanganui.
-5G is also available in key towns across the region, such as Levin and Shannon, Foxton, Palmerston North, Dannevirke, Feilding, Bulls and Ohakea, plus Taumarunui and Manunui.
+It’s available in key towns across the region, such as Marton, Bulls, Feilding, Palmerston North, Foxton, Dannevirke, Levin, Shannon and Ohakea.

 - Spark: Mostly good coverage through Spark’s 4G network, apart from a large black spot across Whanganui National Park and surrounding areas, extending across and into rural parts north of Hunterville.

-- 5G: Yes, in Palmerston North and Levin.
+- 5G: Yes, in Whanganui, Palmerston North and Levin and along State Highway 1 from Taihape to Marton.

 Wellington